In shared usage, if other users are running jobs, you may experience a “waiting time” before your job starts.

-The method will be explained below.
+The methods are explained below.

-1.Check the current usage status
+1. Check the current usage status

 OCTOPUS Usage Status SQUID Usage Status